HumanAssisted/JACS/README.md

 ## open source

+Decentralized but trusted data sharing is key to building the apps of the future.
 Use JACS as is, embed in other projects or libraries, commercial or otherwise.

-Decentralized but trusted data sharing is key to building the apps of the future.
+For more features, also open source, check out [Sophon](https://github.com/HumanAssistedIntelligence/sophon).

 # Usage